4neesh/DevBlog/src/blogInProgress/035_GoLangIntro.md

 ---
 <br>
 <strong>Key Takeaways</strong><br>
-&#8226; Understand the motivations that led to the invention of Go.<br>
+&#8226; Understand the drivers for the invention of Go programming language.<br>
-&#8226; Visit the syntax and configuration of Go to begin writing Go applications.<br>
+&#8226; Review the syntax and configuration of Go to begin writing Go applications.<br>
-&#8226; Review the most valuable use-cases of Go.<br>
+&#8226; Understand the use-cases when choosing Go as the language of choice is most valuable.<br>

 <br>
-<h4>Intro to Go programming language</h4>
+<h4>Introduction</h4>
 <p>
 Go (often referred to as 'Golang') was created by 3 engineers, Ken Thompson, Rob Pike and Robert Griesemer who worked together at Google during 2009.
-Go came about as a programming language used to tackle some of the persistent issues of compilation faced by the developers of large servers and distributed applications at Google.
 Go has since been developed from its inception into an open source language and is used upon many major platforms including Docker, Kubernetes and Terraform.
-But why is Go the language of choice in these cases?
+But why is Go chosen in these cases?
 </p>
 <p>
-The key motivation behind the creation of Go was to resolve the excessive compilation time required for application builds.
+Go came about as a programming language used to tackle some of the persistent issues of slow compilation and application builds faced by the developers of large servers and distributed applications at Google.
 As a result, Go is the only programming language to serve all 3 sought-after capabilities:<br>
 &#8226; Efficient compilation.<br>
 &#8226; Efficient execution.<br>
 &#8226; Ease of programming.<br>